Alfresco/docs-alfresco/federation-services/latest/install/index.md

     * `AFS-federation.war`
     * `AFS-admin.war`

-2. Copy the Federation Services Admin and discovery war files or expanded zip to **Tomcat Installation** `Directory/webapps` directory.
+2. Copy the Federation Services Admin and discovery WAR files or expanded zip to **Tomcat Installation** `Directory/webapps` directory.
 3. Start Tomcat.
 4. Navigate to the `mongo-db.properties` file `Tomcat/Webapps/3Sixty/Admin/WEB-INF/classes/mongo-db.properties`.
 5. Set the credentials for the user and the database connection details.
 6. Depending on what database you created the admin user in, you may have to append the database name to the end of the uri.
 This is the authenticating database.
 The following example config assumes you followed the previous steps exactly.

     ```text
-    mongo.db.username=simflofy`
+    mongo.db.username=simflofy
     mongo.db.password=#whatever password you set during mongo user creation
     mongo.db.uri=mongodb://[[USER]]:[[PASS]]@localhost:27017/simflofy
     ```

 7. In the same folder, open `simflofy-global.properties` and check if all of the 'initialize' properties are set to true.
-If not, set them to true and save.
+If not, set them to `true` and save.
 See the section on properties for more information.
-8. If you have a shared loader enabled in Tomcat, move the global properties files to the shared/classes folder.
-Now the properties files will persist after redeploying the war.
+8. If you have a shared loader enabled in Tomcat, move the global properties files to the `shared/classes` folder.
+Now the properties files will persist after redeploying the WAR.
 9. Restart Tomcat.
 10. In `simflofy-global.properties` set initialize properties to false.
 11. Copy and paste the following into your browser: `http://(servername):(port)/3sixty-admin`.
 The default Federation Services Username/Password is admin/admin.